Georges Danton: Reign of Terror

 While the Committee of Public Safety was concerned with strengthening the centralist policies of the convention and its own grip over that body, Danton was in the process of devising a plan that would effectively move popular sentiment among delegates towards a more moderate stance.
-This meant adopting values popular among the sans-culotte, notably the control of bread prices that had seen drastic increase with the famine that was being experienced throughout France.
+This meant adopting values popular among the sans-culottes, notably the control of bread prices that had seen drastic increase with the famine that was being experienced throughout France.
 Danton also proposed that the Convention begin taking actions towards peace with foreign powers, as the committee had declared war on the majority of European powers, such as Britain, Spain, and Portugal.
 Danton made a triumphant speech announcing the end of the Terror.
 As Robespierre listened, he was convinced that Danton was pushing for leadership in a post-Terror government.
 If Robespierre did not counter-attack quickly, the Dantonists could seize control of the National Convention and bring an end to his Republic of Virtue.